Mia06-coder/alx-fe-capstone/travel-planner/README.md

 A reusable Button component was added to maintain consistent styling and behavior across the app.

+## Flights Results Page

+The **Flights Results Page** displays available flight options based on user input.
+Currently, it uses **mock data** to simulate results until the Amadeus API integration is complete.

+### 🧩 Features

+- Responsive list/grid layout for flight results
+- Displays mock flight details such as:
+  - Airline name and logo
+  - Departure and arrival times
+  - Flight duration
+  - Cabin class and price

+### Data

+For now, the data is static and located in a mock data file within the project.
+This setup allows for easy testing of the layout and styling before connecting to the live API.

 ## Getting Started

 ### Prerequisites